guicostaarantes/psi-web-client/README.md

 - `./modules/styleguide`: a module specific to React components that are small and likely to be used in other React components multiple times, such as a Button, an Input, etc.
 - `./modules/shared`: a module for components and hooks that are not really specific to any feature aggregation, but rather to be used by different modules.
 - `./modules/*/components`: a place for React components that shall be used in components inside or outside the module, or in a page.
+- `./modules/*/constants`: a place for numeric or string constants that are likely to be used multiple times in other files.
 - `./modules/*/hooks`: a place for React custom hooks that shall be used in components inside or outside the module.
-- `./modules/*/constants`: a place for numeric or string constants that are likely to be used multiple times in other files.
+- `./modules/*/queries`: a place for GraphQL queries, mutations and subscriptions that shall be used in components inside or outside the module.

 ### Component structure